Fibria Celulose SAFind Ratings Reports

-FIBRIA CELULOSE SA's gross profit margin for the third quarter of its fiscal year 2014 has decreased when compared to the same period a year ago.
-Sales and net income fell significantly, underperforming compared to the average company in its industry.
-FIBRIA CELULOSE SA has weak liquidity.
-Currently, the Quick Ratio is 0.82 which shows a lack of ability to cover short-term cash needs.
-The liquidity decreased from the same period a year ago, despite already having weak liquidity to begin with.
-This would indicate deteriorating cash flow.
+FIBRIA CELULOSE SA's gross profit margin for the fourth quarter of its fiscal year 2017 has significantly increased when compared to the same period a year ago.
+The company grew its sales and net income significantly quarter versus same quarter a year prior, and was able to outpace the average competitor in the industry when comparing revenue growth, but not when comparing net income growth.
+FIBRIA CELULOSE SA has average liquidity.
+Currently, the Quick Ratio is 1.36 which shows that technically this company has the ability to cover short-term cash needs.
+The company's liquidity has increased from the same period last year, indicating improving cash flow.

-During the same period, stockholders' equity ("net worth") has decreased by 8.63% from the same quarter last year.
-Overall, the key liquidity measurements indicate that the company is in a position in which financial difficulties could develop in the future.
+At the same time, stockholders' equity ("net worth") has remained virtually unchanged only increasing by 4.12% from the same quarter last year.
+Together, the key liquidity measurements indicate that it is relatively unlikely that the company will face financial difficulties in the near future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Total Assets ($mil)||11682.42||10586.6|

 |Profitability||Q4 FY17||Q4 FY16|